-From conferences and meetings to luncheons and weddings, the Conference Centers are well-equipped to make your event one to remember.
+From conferences and meetings to luncheons and weddings, the college's Conference Centers are well-equipped to make your event one to remember.
 The personal service and attention to detail have made the difference for thousands of satisfied customers.

-The Webber Conference Center is ideal for receptions, meetings, banquets and other special events of up to 150 people.
-The Conference Center is available for rent.
+The Webber Conference Center at the Ocala Campus is ideal for receptions, meetings, banquets and other special events of up to 150 people.
+The conference center is available for rent.
 There is a beautiful outdoor patio that can be set for weddings and outdoor events.
-Full-service catering is available through Catering Services in this facility.
+Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer in this facility.

-The Klein Conference Center is host to a wide variety of trade shows, conventions, corporate meetings, weddings and business luncheons.
+The Klein Conference Center at the Ocala Campus is host to a wide variety of trade shows, conventions, corporate meetings, weddings and business luncheons.
 This versatile space includes the latest audiovisual capabilities and a fully equipped catering kitchen.
-Full-service catering is available through Catering Services in this facility.
+Full-service catering is available through the college's own Rosemary and Thyme Catering, or an outside, licensed caterer in this facility.

-The Citrus Learning and Conference Center is a multipurpose venue that houses meeting and conference spaces ranging from 900 to 5,000 square feet.
+The Citrus Learning and Conference Center at the Citrus Campus is a multipurpose venue that houses meeting and conference spaces ranging from 900 to 5,000 square feet.
 Amenities include the latest audiovisual capabilities and a fully equipped catering kitchen.
 All spaces are available for rent.